nus-cs2030s/2324-s2/docs/25-unchecked.md

 Seq s = new Seq(4);
 ```

 The code would compile perfectly.
 We are using the generic `Seq<T>` as a raw type `Seq`.
 Java allows this code to compile for backward compatibility.
 This is anyway what the code looks like after type erasure and how we would write the code in Java before version 5.
-Without a type argument, the compiler can't do any type checking at all.
+Without a type argument, the compiler can't do any type-checking at all.
 We are back to the uncertainty that our code could bomb with `ClassCastException` after it ships.

-Mixing raw types with paramterized types can also lead to errors.
+Mixing raw types with parameterized types can also lead to errors.
 Consider:
 ```Java
 Seq<String> s = new Seq<String>(4);
 populateSeq(s);